katamyra/Krish-GSOC-2025/README.md

 #### **1. Introduction**

-As part of the broader effort to modernize Apache Airavata, this project's primary goal was to replace the legacy PHP-based admin portal whose function includes critical administrative tasks such as managing compute resources, storage resources, and users.
+As part of the broader effort to modernize Apache Airavata, this project's primary goal was to replace the legacy Django-based admin portal whose function includes critical administrative tasks such as managing compute resources, storage resources, and users.
 The objective is to migrate this functionality into a modern, robust, and maintainable technology stack, beginning with a new React-based user interface.
 The report I have written below details the progress made over the last few months of GSOC, including UI development, a deep dive into the technical challenges of backend integration, and the strategic pivot we have made to a new service architecture.

 ---